Indonesia–Iran relations

-Indonesia and Iran established diplomatic relations in 1950.
+Indonesia and Iran established diplomatic relations in July 1950 when the highest Iranian authority welcomed an Indonesian envoy to begin diplomatic duties in Tehran.
 Indonesia has an embassy in Tehran, and Iran has an embassy in Jakarta.
-Both countries are full members of the World Trade Organization (WTO), The Non-Aligned Movement, Organisation of Islamic Cooperation (OIC), and Developing 8 Countries.
+Both countries are full members of the World Trade Organization (WTO), The Non-Aligned Movement, Organisation of Islamic Cooperation (OIC), BRICS and Developing 8 Countries.

 Relations between Indonesia and Iran are particularly important because both nations, as Muslim majority countries, are responsible for representing the Islamic world globally.
 Indonesia has the largest Sunni population in the world, while Iran is one of the few Shiite majority nations in the world.
 Relations between the two countries can also represent the harmonization and reconciliation between Sunnis and Shiites.
+As of 2025, the Indonesian Ambassador to Iran is Roy Soemirat, and the Iranian Ambassador to Indonesia is Mohammad Boroujerdi.

 History

+Before Indonesian Independence

+Numerous Arabic sources noted the existence of a people called Sayabiga, which are already settled on the shores of the Persian Gulf before the rise of Islam.
+This tribe or group appears to have been derived from a colony of Sumatran or Javanese people, originally settled in Sind, but who were eventually made prisoners during a Persian invasion and forcibly enrolled in the Persian military forces.
+Sayabiga were mercenaries of high soldierly qualities, disciplined, used to the sea, faithful servants; and in consequence, they were considered eminently suitable to serve as guards and soldiers, gaolers, and wardens of the treasury.
+In the reign of Caliph Abu Bakr (632–634) they formed a garrison at At-Khatt, in Al-Bahrain, and in 656 they are recorded as having been entrusted with the guarding of the treasury at Al-Basra.
+Ferrand (1926) shows that the name Sayabiga is derived directly from Sabag, which is a variation of Zabag.

 Persian traders have been active in Indonesia since the Srivijaya period in 8th centuries.
 It can be assumed that the contact between traders, mostly from Persia and the people of the Indonesia archipelago since the 7th century, resulted in a process of mutual influence in terms of the economic, social, cultural, religious, and especially language aspects between two society.

 There is also an inscription of Persian poetry on the tomb of Fatimah bint Maimun in the village of Leran which dates from the 11th century during the era of Sultan Malik Saleh, the first Muslim ruler of Sumatra.

 In the 13th century many clerics from Persia who visited the kingdoms in the Indonesian archipelago brought Persian Islamic traditions and culture to Indonesia.
 One example is the art of calligraphy carved on Islamic tombstones in the Indonesia archipelago.
-There is also the Tabut (Tabot) culture in Bengkulu and Tabuik in West Sumatra which is similar to the ritual in Persia every 10th of Muharram.
+There is also the Tabut (Tabot) culture in Bengkulu and Tabuik in West Sumatra which is similar to the Persian Ashura celebrations.

 During the 16th and 17th centuries, Persians operated in the Aceh Sultanate.
 The Spanish exploler Melchor Davalos reported on the presence of Persians in Borneo and elsewhere in the late 1500s.

-Cetbang cannons were improved and used in the Demak Sultanate period during the Demak invasion of Portuguese Malacca (1513).
-During this period, the iron, for manufacturing Javanese cannons was imported from Khorasan in northern Persia.
-The material was known by Javanese as wesi kurasani (Khorasan iron).